xenon-middleware/xenon-docker-images/README.md

 Each sub-directory contains a Dockerfile and optionally a docker-compose file for a different file system or batch schedulers.

-The docker images are registered as automated builds in the [xenon middleware Docker Hub organization](https://hub.docker.com/u/xenonmiddleware/).
+The docker images are registered as automated builds in the [xenon middleware Docker Hub organization](https://hub.docker.com/u/xenonmiddleware/) and newer ones on [GitHub packages](https://github.com/orgs/xenon-middleware/packages).

 ## Local build